bentomhall/nih-system/homebrewery/classes/5e-misc.md

 *Wisdom (Survival) Master Skill Trick*

-As an action and expending 4 AET, you force a micro-fissure in the fabric of the planes to form a full-fledged portal that lasts for 6 seconds.
+As an action, you force a micro-fissure in the fabric of the planes to form a full-fledged portal that lasts for 6 seconds.
 You can choose what plane it exits to, but only a rough description of the location on that plane.
+Once you do so, you cannot do so again until you finish a long rest.

 #### Healing Hands

 *Wisdom (Medicine) Master Skill Trick*

-As an action you can expend 4 AET to magically do one of the following to a creature you touch:
+As an action you can magically do one of the following to a creature you touch.
+Once you use an option, you cannot use that option again until you finish a long rest.

 - Heal the creature to half of its maximum hit points.
 - Remove any condition from a living creature.
 - Cure any disease and remove any poison or curse affecting the creature.
 - Break one spell affecting the creature.
 - Restore a dead body to life as long as it has been dead less than 1 hour.
 Using this option causes both you and the target 3 levels of exhaustion.
+\page

+# Conditions